corda/corda-runtime-os/README.md

 Note that for manually running the application jar in `app/build/libs/corda-cli.jar` the property pf4j.pluginsDir for example using the parameter `-Dpf4j.pluginsDir=<absolute path to plugins dir>` when running Java.

+## Script file

+In the script directory there is a windows cmd shell command script that can be called after a gradlew Build. `corda-cli.cmd node address` etc

 ## The Plugins

 ### Node Plugin